Interactive Dashboard Example

 What makes this executive dashboard structure effective

-A strong executive dashboard usually does not start with chart quantity.
+A strong executive dashboard usually does not begin with chart quantity.

 In practice, that often means: